TechGrounds-Cloud8/cloud8-Killian97/assignments answers w3/SEC-04/SEC-04 answer.md

 Going way to deep and getting confused because of obtaining to much information.

 ### Results
 1. Ben and me are going to mix assigntment 4 and 5 a bit.
-We will create an asymmetric encrypted message to eachother containing the key for the symmetric encrypted message.
+We will create an asymmetric encrypted message for eachother containing the key for the symmetric encrypted message.
 This way we do 4 and 5 at the same time.
 I will show the results in Assigntment 5 template.